Services & Industries

 Solar Energy Facility

-Assisted in the development and sale of two separate solar energy facilities.
+Assisted in the development and sale of several separate solar energy facilities.

 License Agreement Negotiation